ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ```

 <info-box>
-	If you want the `target` and `rel` attributes to be added to all external links in your content, we prepared a [dedicated configuration](#adding-target-and-rel-attributes-to-external-links) exactly for that purpose so you do not have to define the automatic decorator by yourself.
+	If you want add the `target` and `rel` attributes to all external links in your content, we prepared a [dedicated configuration](#adding-target-and-rel-attributes-to-external-links) for that purpose.
+Thanks to this, you do not have to define the automatic decorator by yourself.
 </info-box>

 #### Adding attributes to links using the UI (manual decorators)

-Manual link decorators are represented in the link editing balloon as switch buttons that the users can use to control the presence of attributes of a particular link (check out the [demo](#demo) to learn more).
-Each manual decorator {@link module:link/linkconfig~LinkDecoratorManualDefinition definition} contains a human-readable label displayed next to the switch button in the link editing balloon.
+Manual link decorators are represented in the link editing balloon as switch buttons.
+The users can use them to control the presence of attributes of a particular link (check out the [demo](#demo) to learn more).
+Each manual decorator {@link module:link/linkconfig~LinkDecoratorManualDefinition definition} has a human-readable label displayed next to the switch button in the link editing balloon.
 Make sure it is compact and precise for the convenience of the users.

 To configure a "Downloadable" switch button in the link editing balloon that adds the `download="file"` attribute to the link when turned on, add the following definition to {@link module:link/linkconfig~LinkConfig#decorators `config.link.decorators`}: